 In which industry or sector do people in this occupation find jobs in Canada?

 This table shows the industry and sectors employing the highest number of people in this occupation.

 What percentage of people in this occupation are self-employed?

-The Labour Force Survey also gives us some information about self-employment.
 This occupation (Agricultural and Fish Products Inspectors) is part of a larger group called Technical Occupations in Life Sciences (NOC 222).
-According to the Labour Force Survey (2009), 9% of workers in this group were self-employed, while the average for all occupations was 16%.
+According to the Labour Force Survey (2012), 12% of workers in this group were self-employed, while the average for all occupations was 15%.

 What percentage of people in this occupation are members of a union?